-Department of Computer Science and Figure 12.3 SIP Registration, Call Setup, and Termination
+Fig.12.3 SIP Registration, Call Information Engineering Setup, and Termination

 - SIP also defines the INFO method for transferring information during an ongoing session. - For example, The Dual-Tone Multifrequency (DTMF) digits can be delivered during a VoIP call through the INFO message. - We will show another example of INFO usage in Section 12.3.1.